Easy and juicy Grilled Vietnamese Pork over a Vietnamese Noodle Salad. So much flavour with minimal effort for these Vietnamese Noodle Bowls.

 I have found that almost every time I’ve felt nervous in this fashion I’ve been incorrect.
 Kids usually take to stronger flavours, well my kids anyways.
 I also have kids that hated pizza until they were almost 3 years old and one who still won’t eat cheese so we could be an abnormal family that loves bold food. 🙂

-Tools & Equipment (needed for this Vietnamese Pork dish):
+Tools & Equipment (needed for this Vietnamese Noodle Bowls dish):

 - Wooden skewers that have been soaked in water (so they don’t catch on fire on the grill) OR metal ones.